fidecastro/discomfort-docs/docs/core-concepts/comfy-connector.md

 ## Why It's a Core Concept

-Originally created to act as a wrapper for serverless ComfyUI deployments, the ComfyConnector class is what makes Discomfort's programmatic control possible.
+ComfyConnector is what makes Discomfort's programmatic control possible.
 By managing the server lifecycle and providing a clean API for queuing workflows, it allows you to:

 -   **Isolate runs**: A Discomfort run will always start its own managed ComfyUI server, preventing conflicts with any ComfyUI instance being run by the user.
 -   **Automate execution**: Scripts can start a server, run a series of workflows, and then shut everything down without any manual intervention.